MicrosoftDocs/architecture-center/docs/reference-architectures/sap/run-sap-hana-for-linux-virtual-machines-content.md

 For data at rest, different encryption functionalities provide security as follows:

-- Along with the SAP HANA native encryption technology, consider using an encryption solution from a partner that supports customer-managed keys.
+* Along with the SAP HANA native encryption technology, consider using an encryption solution from a partner that supports customer-managed keys.

-- To encrypt virtual machine disks, you can use functionalities described in [Disk Encryption Overview](/azure/virtual-machines/disk-encryption-overview).
+* To encrypt virtual machine disks, you can use functionalities described in [Disk Encryption Overview](/azure/virtual-machines/disk-encryption-overview).

-- SAP Database servers: Use Transparent Data Encryption offered by the DBMS provider (for example, *SAP HANA native encryption technology*) to secure your data and log files and to ensure the backups are also encrypted.
+* SAP Database servers: Use Transparent Data Encryption offered by the DBMS provider (for example, *SAP HANA native encryption technology*) to secure your data and log files and to ensure the backups are also encrypted.

-- Data in Azure physical storage (Server-Side Encryption) is automatically encrypted at rest with an Azure managed key.
+* Data in Azure physical storage (Server-Side Encryption) is automatically encrypted at rest with an Azure managed key.
 You also can choose a customer managed key (CMK) instead of the Azure managed key.

-- For support of Azure Disk Encryption on particular Linux distros/version/images check [Azure Disk Encryption for Linux VMs](/azure/virtual-machines/linux/disk-encryption-overview).
+* For support of Azure Disk Encryption on particular Linux distros/version/images check [Azure Disk Encryption for Linux VMs](/azure/virtual-machines/linux/disk-encryption-overview).

 > [!NOTE]
 > Do not combine SAP HANA native encryption technology with Azure Disk Encryption or Host Based Encryption on the same storage volume.
 Also, operating system boot disks for Linux virtual machines do not support Azure Disk Encryption.
-Instead when using SAP HANA native encryption combine it with Server-Side Encryption which is automatically enabled.
+Instead when using SAP HANA native encryption combine it with Server*Side Encryption which is automatically enabled.
 Be aware that the usage of customer managed keys might impact storage throughput.

 For network security, use network security groups (NSGs) and Azure Firewall or a network virtual appliance as follows:

-- Use [NSGs](/azure/virtual-network/network-security-groups-overview) to protect and control traffic between subnets and application/database layers.
+* Use [NSGs](/azure/virtual-network/network-security-groups-overview) to protect and control traffic between subnets and application/database layers.
 Only apply NSGs to subnets.
 NSGs applied to both NIC and subnet very often lead to problems during troubleshooting and should be used rarely if ever.

-- Use [Azure Firewall](/azure/firewall/overview) or Azure network virtual appliance to inspect and control the routing of traffic from the hub virtual network to the spoke virtual network where your SAP applications are, and also to control your outbound internet connectivity.
+* Use [Azure Firewall](/azure/firewall/overview) or Azure network virtual appliance to inspect and control the routing of traffic from the hub virtual network to the spoke virtual network where your SAP applications are, and also to control your outbound internet connectivity.

 For User and Authorization, implement role-based access control (RBAC) and resource locks as follows:

-- Follow the least privilege principle, using [RBAC](/azure/role-based-access-control/overview) for assigning administrative privileges at IaaS-level resources that host your SAP solution on Azure.
+* Follow the least privilege principle, using [RBAC](/azure/role-based-access-control/overview) for assigning administrative privileges at IaaS-level resources that host your SAP solution on Azure.
 Basically, the main purpose of RBAC is segregation and control of duties for your users/group.
 RBAC is designed to grant only the amount of access to resources that's needed for users to do their jobs.

-- Use [resource locks](/azure/azure-resource-manager/management/lock-resources) to avoid risk that's accidental or which might be caused by malicious intention.
+* Use [resource locks](/azure/azure-resource-manager/management/lock-resources) to avoid risk that's accidental or which might be caused by malicious intention.
 Resource locks prevent scenarios in which an administrator may delete or modify critical Azure resources where your SAP solution is.

 More security recommendations can be found at theses [Microsoft](https://azure.microsoft.com/blog/sap-on-azure-architecture-designing-for-security/) and [SAP](https://blogs.sap.com/2019/07/21/sap-security-operations-on-azure/) articles.